naijun0403/gmd-server-changer/readme.md

 # gmd server changer

-change gmd server to any server you want by editing hosts file
+Change GeometryDash Server by editing hosts file

 ## how to use